 Back to prior page Go to next page

 THE PHANTOM PLAINSMEN (1942)

-Tom Tyler had been out of series westerns since starring in 8 quickies for Sam Katzman's Victory Pictures for the 1936-37 season.
-Since then, he had done various supporting roles and bit parts in films like GONE WITH THE WIND and John Ford's DRUMS ALONG THE MOHAWK.
+Tom Tyler had been out of series westerns since starring in eight quickies for Sam Katzman's Victory Pictures for the 1936-37 season.
+Then came various supporting roles and bit parts in films like GONE WITH THE WIND and John Ford's DRUMS ALONG THE MOHAWK.
 He was also wrapped in gauze as Kharis in THE MUMMY'S HAND (Universal, 1940).
 Probably one of Tyler's most memorable supporting roles is that of Luke Plummer, who falls flat on his face in the saloon after being gunned down by John Wayne in the closing minutes of STAGECOACH.

-Top billing in this new Mesquiteers grouping went to Bob Steele, with Tyler as the second lead.
+Top billing in this new Mesquiteers grouping went to Bob Steele, with Tyler billed second.

+Back to prior page Go to next page